t-crest/patmos/c/apps/oneway/README.md

 These applications are used for the evaluation section of the following submitted paper:

-Martin and Rasmus: One-Way Shared Memory Stuff

-Which is an extension of the DATE paper.
+Martin Schoeberl and Rasmus Ulslev Pedersen, One-Way Memory, submitted to the Journal of Systems Architecture.

 We use the T-CREST multicore to evaluate the one-way shared memory.
 General build instructions of T-CREST in [Main README](../../../README.md).